Computation of Miura surfaces with gradient Dirichlet boundary conditions: Numerical examples

 \subsection{Deformed hyperboloid}

 The domain $\Omega$ is the same as in Section \ref{ex:hyper}.
 A structured mesh, periodic in the $y$ direction, is used to mesh $\Omega$.
-The mesh has a size $h = 0.089$ and contains $135,750$ dofs.
-The gradient Dirichlet boundary conditions are the same as in Section \ref{ex:hyper} for the left-hand side of $\Omega$ and rotated by $\frac\pi6$ radiants, with respects to Section \ref{ex:hyper}, on the right-hand side of $\Omega$.
+The mesh has a size $h = 0.044$ and contains $120,600$ dofs.
+The gradient Dirichlet boundary conditions are the same as in Section \ref{ex:hyper} for the left-hand side of $\Omega$ and rotated by an angle $\frac\pi3$, with respects to Section \ref{ex:hyper}, on the right-hand side of $\Omega$.
 This breaks the axial symmetry that allows one to reduce \eqref{eq:min surface eq} to an ODE.
-The Newton method converges after $5$ iterations.
+The penalty parameter is taken as $\eta=10$ for this computation.
 The resulting surface is presented in Figure \ref{fig:def hyper}.